Colloquium: Mechanical formalisms for tissue dynamics: Choices and methods

-{Since the cross coupling coefficients arise as cross partial derivatives, they are by construction always equal.} {The Onsager symmetry theorem \cite{deGroot1985} is thus immediately obeyed when fluxes and forces behave similarly under time reversal, but not if they behave differently.
-Note that this is compatible with the constitutive equations of living tissues: since microreversibility may not apply at the (cell) microscale, the Onsager symmetry theorem does not {need to} apply.} {Active ingredients which impose a force, a deformation rate, or a combination thereof, can be included in the dissipation function formalism, as shown for instance in Section~\ref{sec:ex:motor}.
-The functions $\energy$ and $\dissipation$ remain convex and {still reach a minimum for a finite value of their arguments.} As expected, the entropy creation rate is no longer always positive.}
+{Since the cross coupling coefficients arise as cross partial derivatives, they are by construction always equal by pairs.} The Onsager symmetry theorem \cite{deGroot1985} is thus immediately obeyed when fluxes and forces behave similarly under time reversal, but not if they behave differently.
+Note that this is compatible with the constitutive equations of living tissues: since microreversibility may not apply at the (cell) microscale, the Onsager symmetry theorem does not need to apply.

+Active ingredients which impose a force, a deformation rate, or a combination thereof, can be included in the dissipation function formalism, as shown for instance in Section~\ref{sec:ex:motor}.
+The functions $\energy$ and $\dissipation$ remain convex and still reach a minimum for a finite value of their arguments.
+As expected, the entropy creation rate is no longer always positive.

 {From a mathematical point of view, the {large} set of nonlinear {differential} equations is known to be well posed in the Eulerian and small deformation setting~\cite{LeTallec1990}{.} } {Since the free energy function $\energy$ and the dissipation function $\dissipation$ are both convex,} {in the case of small deformations} {the existence and uniqueness of solution is guaranteed, while the second law of thermodynamics is automatically satisfied \cite{Halphen1975,Sar-2012-cours-non-newtonien}.} {This is a major advantage of the dissipation function framework.}